partkyle/kube-consul-register-example/README.md

 In this example we want the redis to persist when visit restarts, so it needs to be in its own pod.

-To start it use [config/redis.yaml](config/redis.yaml).
+To start it use yaml in the [redis-master](redis-master) directory.

 ```
-$ kubectl apply -f config/redis-master.yaml
+$ cat redis-master/*.yaml | kubectl create -f -
+deployment "redis-master" created
 service "redis-master" created
-deployment "redis-master" created
 ```

 Pods should now look like this:

 ```
 $ kubectl get pods
 NAME                                    READY     STATUS    RESTARTS   AGE
+consul-6fccf6744f-7dg5q                 1/1       Running   0          3m
-consul-6fccf6744f-vjktx         1/1       Running   0          10m
+kube-consul-register-69db9f647d-qgq2b   1/1       Running   0          1m
-redis-master-64d75bff65-9cd22   1/1       Running   0          16s
+redis-master-64d75bff65-xsl5d           1/1       Running   0          10s
 ```

-And the service for redis shows that its NodePort is available.
-This is not necessary for the application, since redis doesn't need to be exposed.
-I just left it in to allow for easy debugging.
+And the service for redis shows that its ClusterIP is available.
+We need the service definition as well as the `visit` application uses dns to find the redis-master.

 ```
 $ kubectl describe services redis-master